nishiki/manage-password/README.md

  * generate OTP code
  * copy your login, password or otp in clipboard
  * manage many wallets
- * synchronize your passwords with SSH or FTP.
  * share a wallet with others GPG keys

 ## Install